Basil Coleman

 Basil Woore Coleman (22 November 1916 – 19 March 2013) was an English producer, director, and actor.
-He was a prolific director of opera, stage plays, and television productions, known for his 1977 BBC television adaption of Anna Karenina and his involvement with the first productions of several operas by Benjamin Britten, including The Turn of the Screw (1954), Gloriana (1953), Billy Budd (1951), and The Little Sweep (1949).
+He was a prolific director of opera, stage plays, and television productions, known for his 1977 BBC television adaptation of Anna Karenina and his involvement with the first productions of several operas by Benjamin Britten, including The Turn of the Screw (1954), Gloriana (1953), Billy Budd (1951), and The Little Sweep (1949).

 Early life and education

 Coleman was born in Bristol on 22 November 1916 to Sydney James Coleman and Mabel Evans.
 In December 1916, Coleman's parents returned with their newborn son to their home in Salisbury, Rhodesia (now Harare, Zimbabwe).
 On 23 October 1918, five weeks after the birth of Coleman's brother, Kenneth, Mabel Evans died of Spanish Influenza.
 When Coleman was three years old, his family was joined by his stepmother, Gwen Givern Chambers, a dedicated pacifist, suffragette, and vegetarian who educated Coleman, his brother, and later his half-sisters Elizabeth and Naomi for much of their early lives.

 In 1924, the family moved to Bulawayo, where Coleman's stepmother fostered his ambition to become an actor, producing a number of plays and concerts in which Coleman and his siblings acted.
 In 1931, aged fifteen, Coleman attended Frensham Heights School in Surrey, along with his brother, then continued his studies at the Central Drama School at the University of London, receiving his Diploma in Dramatic Arts in 1936.